Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/video-streaming.md

 # Video Streaming

-The base class for sending video is `VideoSender`, and the base class for receiving video is `VideoReceiver`.
+The base class for sending video is `VideoStreamSender`, and the base class for receiving video is `VideoStreamReceiver`.
 And various components are implemented using the inheritance relation.
 Components are provided for the sender and receiver sides.
-There are multiple components for the sender side, but all the sent videos can be received by `TextureReceiver`.

 > [!NOTE]
 > The choice of video codec is currently limited.
 Use **H.264** if using a hardware encoder, or **VP8** if using a software encoder.